chrisketelsen/CSCI3022-Intro-Data-Science/resources/syllabus.md

 7. construct basic data visualizations in Python and organize analyses, findings, and recommendations into easily interpretable reports in Jupyter Notebooks

-Importantly, our aim in this course is to help you become proficient in the technical aspects of data analysis; but, I also aim to help you identify when certain techniques are justified, and when certain techniques might lead you astray.
+Importantly, our aim in this course is to help you become proficient in the technical aspects of data analysis; but, we also aim to help you identify when certain techniques are justified, and when certain techniques might lead you astray.

 ### Textbook